eugenehoe08/nextauth_tutorial/README.md

 ```

+- We can use `refine` to determine the values
+  - For example
+  - password and newPassword needs to be defined
+  - they need to be the same etc

 ### Backend with zod validation

 We can use `loginSchema.safeParse(values)` to validate our input when sending it to the server.